 Human Systems Dynamics Institute

 HSD helps us change the world by changing the way we think about the world!
-We use insights about complex systems to SEE, UNDERSTAND, INFLUENCE patterns in those systems.
+We use insights about "complex adaptive systems" to SEE, UNDERSTAND, INFLUENCE patterns in those systems.

 For more information about the HSD Institute, see http://www.hsdinstitute.org